Warum Montessori-Spielzeug die beste Wahl für die frühe Kindheit ist?

 Are Montessori toys expensive?

-It's true, Montessori toys are often a bit more expensive than plastic alternatives.
+It is true that Montessori toys are often a bit more expensive than plastic versions.
 But they are durable, sustainable, and offer real educational value.
-Many parents see them as a investment in development.
+Many parents see them as an investment in development.

 Does every child need Montessori toys?

-Not necessarily – children can also be creative without special materials.
-But Montessori toys provide a structured, developmentally supportive basis that is very helpful in everyday life.
+Not necessarily – children can be creative without special materials.
+But Montessori toys offer a structured, development-promoting foundation that is very helpful in everyday life.

 How many Montessori toys do you need?